Rab Xenon Hoodie - Women's Review

 Our Analysis and Test Results

-The Rab Xenon continues to crush the competition, once again earning our Editors' Choice award for its super lightweight construction and impressive compressibility.
+The Rab Xenon ears a top pick for its super lightweight construction and impressive compressibility.
 Built with a relaxed fit, it offers amazing versatility.
 For those that appreciate an ultra-light jacket that provides a decent amount of warmth, wind protection, and compression, this is the best one out there.

 We tested this jacket while hiking, climbing, and exploring in all kinds of weather.
 While it doesn't provide enough warmth for wearing on its own in incredibly cold or wet weather, it performs exceptionally well as a layered system.
 It has a super lightweight feel and offers ample warmth.
 Of the jackets we've tested, it packs in a lot more heat and holds it in.

 The hood is insulative and stretchy but does not have pull strings to lock in a fit around a helmet.
 Around the hem are two drawstrings, which can be cinched down to lock in warmth when it's especially cold.
 When you move, warmth is captured in the airy insulation.
 It's not the most breathable insulated jacket out there but will keep you warm whether it's layered under a shell or worn on its own with a fleece underneath.

 Wowzers!
 The updated version of this jacket is even lighter than before and compresses to a super small size.
 This jacket is a go-to if you want to go super light and fast.
 We've used it on running missions into the mountains, and it's a top choice as an extra layer of insulation when tackling giant multi-pitch climbs in gusty weather.

 It packs easily into its pocket, or you can simply stuff it into the tiniest nooks of your backpack.
 When fastpacking, it stuffed easily into our running pack without taking up all the room.